Numbers Chapter 7

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here

-of the congregation to speak with him, then he heard the voice of one speaking to Him from off the mercy seat that [was] upon the ark of testimony, from between the two cherubim and he spoke to him.
+to speak with him, then he heard the voice of one speaking to him from off the mercy seat that [was] upon the ark of testimony, from between the two cherubim and he spoke to him.

 Leave a Reply